 Improved Memory, Spatial Awareness, and Math Skills

 Hormone research has also found that men with higher total Testosterone levels have a reduced risk of developing Alzheimer’s.
 Various studies have also found a strong connection between testosterone and cognitive (thinking) ability.
 Improvements have been found in both verbal memory and thought processing speeds.
 Testosterone replacement therapy for men 34 to 70 years old has improved spatial memory.

-Testosterone Increases Libido, Improves Performance, Helps With ED
+Testosterone Increases Libido, Improves Performance, and Helps With ED

 Male and female Testosterone levels naturally rise with sexual arousal and activity.
 Not surprisingly, males with increased levels of Testosterone show increased sexual activity.
 As men age, they require additional Testosterone to maintain libido and erectile function.
 However, ED is not strictly tied to Testosterone levels.

-While research and logic show that BHRT can improve sexual health and performance, there is an optimal level of Testosterone.
+While research and logic show that BHRT can improve sexual health and performance, there is an optimal testosterone level.
 Elevating Testosterone levels too high will lead to new problems.
 That is why receiving your Testosterone therapy from a specialist in the field is crucial.